andmulLABS01/Deployment_4AM/README.md

 ### 6. Create a multibranch pipeline and run the build for the application

-- Jenkins is the main tool used in this deployment for pulling the program from the GitHub repository, and then building and testing the files to be deployed to Elastic Beanstalk.
+- Jenkins is the main tool used in this deployment for pulling the program from the GitHub repository, and then building and testing the files to be deployed to our EC2.
 - Creating a multibranch pipeline gives the ability to implement different Jenkinsfiles for different branches of the same project.
 - A Jenkinsfile is used by Jenkins to list out the steps to be taken in the deployment pipeline.